Neighborhood STAR Program

 - Any portion of a loan request over $50,000 must be matched on a minimum $1 for $1 basis with non-city resources.

 - Eligible activities include any physical components of strategies, programs, and / or projects which strengthen and/or improve the neighborhoods of Saint Paul.

 - Capital improvements must have an expected life of seven years.
-Examples of eligible activities include: Improvements of residential, commercial and industrial property, Economic development efforts; Minor public improvements.
+Examples of eligible activities include economic development efforts, minor public improvements, and improvements of residential, commercial, and industrial property.

 - Eligible applicants include any public, private, or non-profit entity located in or doing business in Saint Paul.